nucleartux/zInfiniteScroll/readme.md

 has been scrolled almost to its bottom.
 In most of the case it will be used for infinite scrolling.
 It is very light and optimized to reduce the amount of $digest loop.

+zInfiniteScroll was forked from lrInfiniteScroll, but more functionality and browser compatibility even on mobile.

 ## Demo
 [Body scroll down](http://lightzam.github.io/zInfiniteScroll/example01_bodyScroll.html)